Flow Cytometry & Fluorescence Activated Cell Sorting Core

 FlowJo site license

 The FACS core has acquired a site license for FlowJo.
-The cost for the license is $250 per billing year (Oct 1st- Sept 30th).
-The first license is offered at the discounted price of $100.
-These fees represent a significant discount over individual purchases.
+FlowJo is billed annually based on quarterly registration.
+The estimated cost is $52 per quarter of activation.
 If you have any questions about FlowJo please contact Erica Lantelme.

 At your appointment you have to bring to the FACS lab: